matthewshammond/dotfiles/README.md

 > - Whether to include pentesting tools
 > - Various other configuration options

+> **Important**: After installation, you must manually set up the wallpaper system for sketchybar themes to work properly.
+See the [Post-Installation](#-post-installation) section for details.

 ## 🎯 What Gets Installed

 ### 🛠️ Development Tools